kavinyao/blog.kavinyao.com/posts/keycap-manufacturer.md

 ## Infinikey

-Infinikey manufactures ABS double-shot keycap sets in Cherry profile.
-It's mostly a cheaper version of GMK.
+Infinikey manufactures PBT dye-sub keycap sets in Cherry profile.
+It's also a cheaper option compared to GMK.
 I have 1 set en route and will update this post once I have my hands on it.